Home/Blog/Well-Being/Pregnancy & Reproduction/Best Sleeping Positions During Pregnancy for Comfort and Health

 Sleeping on Your Left Side (SOS)

-Sleeping on the left side (SOS) is considered the best position for pregnant women.
-It improves blood circulation to the uterus and fetus, ensuring optimal nutrient and oxygen supply.
-This position also reduces swelling in the legs and ankles and minimises the risk of discomfort by improving blood flow.
+Sleeping on the left side is considered the optimal position for pregnant women.
+It is theorized to improve blood circulation to the uterus and fetus, ensuring optimal nutrient and oxygen supply [1].
+This position also supports better kidney function, which helps reduce peripheral swelling in the legs and ankles [1].

 Using Support Pillows

-Support pillows can enhance comfort while sleeping on your side.
-Placing a pillow between your knees helps align the hips and ease lower back pressure.
-A pillow under your belly supports the growing uterus, while one behind your back offers extra stability.
-These pillows promote better sleep and comfort throughout pregnancy.
+Support pillows are key to enhancing comfort and compliance while side sleeping.
+Placing a pillow between your knees helps align the hips and spine, effectively easing lower back and pelvic pressure [4].
+A pillow under your growing abdomen provides much-needed support for the uterus, while one placed behind your back offers extra stability and prevents rolling onto the back.

 Other Sleeping Positions and Their Effects